 Presented annually to a junior tennis player within the USTA Intermountain Section who exemplifies the spirit of tennis through their activities on and off the court.
 This award is given in memory of Nikos Ridle, a nationally ranked junior player from Billings, Montana, who was killed in an automobile accident at age 19.
 Section winners are submitted to the USTA for the Bill Talbert Junior Sportsmanship Award.

-Named after Jan Dowse, former Executive Director of the Utah Tennis Association, this award is given to Intermountain’s Volunteer or Staffmember of the Year to recognize his or her outstanding contributions, personal unselfishness and devotion to the game.
+Named after Jan Dowse, former Executive Director of the Utah Tennis Association, this award is given to Intermountain’s Volunteer of the Year to recognize his or her outstanding contributions, personal unselfishness and devotion to the game.

-2016 Developmental Coach of the Year
+2019 Developmental Coach of the Year: Jan Steenekamp; Missoula, MT

 Initiated in 2000, this award is given to recognize the outstanding efforts of a developmental coach in the USTA Intermountain Section.
 This coach is being honored for his or her endless dedication to developing junior tennis players at all levels through teaching, presence at tournaments and events, and positive role modeling, on and off the court.